Idaho lawmaker flouts stay-at-home order with church service

 “They have just showed everybody in this nation how because of a flu, OK, they can completely take away all of your First Amendment rights — the right to assemble and everything that belongs to that — they just annihilated,” he said.

-Idaho has 325 confirmed cases of the virus and six deaths, according to a Johns Hopkins University tally on Monday morning.
+Idaho has 415 confirmed cases of the virus and seven deaths as of Monday afternoon, according to the state’s coronavirus information page.

 Remington was appointed to the House of Representatives by the Republican governor in late January after another lawmaker was expelled after being convicted of defrauding the U.S. government.